 To enable the College to respond to all reports in a prompt and equitable manner, the College encourages all individuals to report any incident directly to the Title IX Coordinator.
 However, the College recognizes that a student or employee may choose to report to any trusted employee of the College.

 All Kenyon employees (except those who are designated as confidential resources) are considered “responsible employees" under Title IX and are required to share all known information related to a report, including the identities of the parties, with the Title IX Coordinator.
-In addition, student employees/volunteers who have responsibility for the welfare of other students, including Community Advisors and Diversity Advisors, are required to report all known information.
+In addition, student employees/volunteers who have responsibility for the welfare of other students, including Community Advisors, Sexual Misconduct Advisors, Peer Counselors, and Diversity Advisors, are required to report all known information.
 Other student employees who receive information within the context of their jobs are required to report to the Title IX Coordinator.

 Civil Rights/Title IX Coordinator

 Reports can also be made directly to Campus Safety (24-hour availability) during non-business hours.